spotinst/help/src/docs/ocean/features/roll.md

 *   The roll has been stuck in the same status for too long.
 *   The Ocean Controller is not active.
 *   More than 50 percent of nodes could not be replaced.
-*   There may be constraint mismatches or configuration mismatches such as labels, selectors, taints, or affinity rules.
+*   There may be constraint or configuration mismatches such as labels, selectors, taints, or affinity rules.
 *   There may be one or more unhealthy nodes.
 *   Kubernetes version not supported.

 #   Schedule Cluster Roll for AKS from the Spot API

 You can schedule a roll in the Create Cluster or Update Cluster [Spot API](https://docs.spot.io/api/#tag/Ocean-AKS/operation/oceanAKSV2ClusterUpdate) using a cron expression.
-This enables you to easily run the roll during off hours.
+This enables you to run the roll easily during off hours.

 ##  Roll per Cluster, VNG, or Node Pool